sindresorhus/sindresorhus.github.com/_apps/dato.md

 #### How is it different from Itsycal?

-Itsycal is a good app too.
-While Itsycal has the ability to add calendar events, Dato is not just a calendar app, but also includes menu bar clock replacement, time zones, and more.
+Dato is not just a calendar app, but also includes menu bar clock replacement, time zones, upcoming event in menu bar, and more.
+Try both (see the Dato trial) and see for yourself.

 #### Why the name “Dato”?